present day

 Fedora

-Cutting-edge features, backed by Red Hat.
-The go-to for developers who want the latest tech.
+Cutting edge features, backed by Red Hat.
+The go to for developers who want the latest tech.

 Arch Linux

 For advanced users who want full control.
-You build it yourself from scratch โ€” and that's the point.
+You build it yourself from scratch and choose what you want, with no restrictions.

 Raspberry Pi OS